 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliance listed below.

 The content listed below is non-accessible for the following reason(s):

 Downloadable documents in our ‘Documents’ section do not all comply with WCAG 2.1 guidelines for accessibility.

 Word documents and PDF documents do not all have text alternatives for non-text content - WCAG 1.1.1 Non-text Content

 PDF documents do not contain a specification of the natural language - WCAG 3.1.1 Language of Page

 Some documents contain images of text (tables or diagrams) - WCAG 1.4.5 Images of Text

 All documents on our website are being reviewed and replaced to achieve full compliance by March 31 2023.

 Some of our documents have diagrams.
 These images do not have a text alternative, so the information in them is not available to people using a screen reader.
 This does not meet WCAG 2.1 success criterion 1.1.1 (non-text content).

-We plan to ensure all downloadable documents on our website do meet these standards by January 31st 2023.
-When we publish new documents we’ll ensure they do meet the required standards.
+We plan to ensure all downloadable documents on our website meet these standards by March 31 2023.
+When we publish new documents we’ll ensure they meet the required standards.